 Have you tried fava beans before?
-The season just started and is quite short, so here is an easy guide on how to prepare fava beans (also known as broad beans) in this vegetable-filled Taiwanese recipe.
+The season just started and is quite short, so here is an easy guide on how to prepare fava beans (also known as broad beans) in this vegetable-filled Taiwanese cold noodles recipe.

 If you’ve always wondered how to use fava beans, this recipe and cooking video will show you how to easily prepare them for any dish, though I highly recommend trying this cold noodle recipe that works great as a packed lunch and delicious dinner.

 what’s great about this taiwanese cold noodle recipe

 Handmade whole wheat noodles have the perfect texture and thinly sliced summer squash is so divine covered in the tahini turmeric dressing.
 Fava beans add a mild nutty flavor, while scallions, cilantro, and cucumber brighten up this dish.